 This Not-PC blog is decent and reminds us of the Waihopai verdict.

 And for christs sake, look, why be all up and anctious about a herb which, well look this picture says it all…

 I just wanna pay taxes and contribute to helping the environment and making some great music.
-Not sit in jail all day getting depressed about how cool my life used to be (and it was wicked) and how maybe I should kill myself cos now my lifes totally power-fucked.
+Not sit in jail all day getting depressed about how cool my life used to be (and it was wicked) and how to rebuild it later.
 OK?
 Sort it.
 Power in your hand guvna.
 Do it jury man.
 Do me and your country proud.
 Do it for yourself.

 Some good news about that shocking election: 192% increase in party vote for Aotearoa Legalise Cannabis Party!!!
 Good work dakta kiwis!
 OK, maybe you’re saying going from 0.25% to 0.48% aint much, and yeah you’re right.
 But that’s 9,516 people fighting against an oppressive, evil totalitarian waste of time racist prohibition.
 Freedom must come to our innocent political prisoners.
 However, I am growing tired of waiting so more action is needed.

 Also, the only party with a greater increase was the Greens with an exactly 200% increase.
 Considering that the green party is powered by the awesomely intelligent and talented Metiria Turei, who is anti-prohibition, perhaps you can say this is a strong signal the public are giving the government about legalisation?